Interim Dean (as of August 1st)

 • To foster interdisciplinary scholarship and collaborative partnerships, and to promote a climate in the School of Education and the broader university community characterized by mutual respect and democratic and sustainable practices

 • To nurture a vibrant, close-knit community of scholars and students who enrich as well as draw from the breadth of resources and opportunities of a research university.

-Each graduate degree offered by the school represents a different level of achievement.
+Each graduate degree or certificate offered by the school represents a different level of achievement.